Best Cordless Leaf Blowers 2026: 14 Compared (10 Sources)

 Best for Each Use Case

-The EGO Power+ LB7654 delivers 765 CFM at 200 MPH with a maximum blow force of 26 Newtons — the highest among handheld cordless blowers tested.
-Its variable-speed trigger allows fine-tuned control from gentle sweeping to turbo-mode leaf clearing, and the 56V 5.0Ah ARC Lithium battery provides up to 150 minutes on low or 15 minutes on turbo.
-Bob Vila's testing confirmed it can handle yards up to an acre, completing cleanups in roughly half the time of lighter models. [src1, src3]
+The EGO Power+ LB7654 still leads the 56V ARC Lithium ecosystem with 765 CFM at 200 MPH and a maximum blow force of 26 Newtons — the highest measured among handheld cordless blowers.
+Its variable-speed trigger with cruise control allows fine-tuned control from gentle sweeping to turbo-mode leaf clearing, and the 5.0Ah battery provides up to 150 minutes on low or 15 minutes on turbo (~90 minutes in mixed use).
+Bob Vila's testing confirmed it can handle yards up to an acre.
+If you already own EGO tools (75+ in the 56V lineup), this remains the best-in-ecosystem choice over switching to the Ryobi 40V HP platform. [src1, src3]

 Best Budget: Kobalt KHB 4224A-03 (~$99) — Check price

-At under $100 including battery and charger, the Kobalt KHB 4224A-03 costs less than 80% of other battery-powered blowers while outperforming about 60% of them.
+At under $100 including battery and charger, the Kobalt KHB 4224A-03 costs less than 80% of other battery-powered blowers while providing above-average performance and superior comfort.
 It delivers 500 CFM at 120 MPH and weighs just 5.4 lbs — the lightest model in this comparison.
 With up to 50 minutes of runtime on the 24V 4.0Ah battery, it handles small to mid-size yards efficiently.
-The trade-off is lower blow force compared to 56V and 80V models. [src2, src3]
+The trade-off is lower blow force compared to 56V and 80V models.
+Available exclusively at Lowe's. [src2, src3]

 Best for Large Yards: Husqvarna Leaf Blaster 350iB (~$350) — Check price

 The Husqvarna Leaf Blaster 350iB generates 800 CFM at 200 MPH with 23 Newtons of blow force, making it the most powerful handheld option for heavy-duty fall cleanups on properties over half an acre.
-Its perfectly balanced, 10-lb design reduces arm and shoulder fatigue during extended sessions, and the 40V 7.5Ah battery delivers up to 60 minutes of runtime with a 90-minute recharge.
+Its perfectly balanced, 10.4-lb design with cruise control and boost mode (20% more power) reduces arm and shoulder fatigue during extended sessions, and the 40V 7.5Ah battery delivers up to 60 minutes of runtime with a 90-minute recharge.
 Multiple reviewers noted its phenomenal measured blowing power and highly ergonomic balance. [src1, src3, src4]

 Best Lightweight: Stihl BGA 60 (~$230) — Check price